jbroma/flow-remove-imports/README.md

 # flow-remove-imports

-A tool for testing and comparing different methods of removing Flow type imports from JavaScript code.
+A tool for comparing behaviour of babel and flow-remove-types when removing type imports.

 ## Installation